apache/whimsy/README.md

- * **Generated JSON data** files are automatically generated into the [`/public`](https://whimsy.apache.org/public/) directory, to cache freqently used data for whimsy and other applications.
+ * **Generated JSON data** files are automatically generated into the [`/public`](https://whimsy.apache.org/public/) directory, to cache frequently used data for whimsy and other applications.
 These are usually run from a cron calling a www/roster/public_*.rb file.
    See also an [overview of data dependencies and flow](https://whimsy.apache.org/test/dataflow.cgi).